kosamad/Cosmo-Keys/README.md

 - Using a web speech API, each letter/word is read to the user.
 Additionally, at the end of the game the score is announced.

 - Following a right or wrong answer a corresponding sound is played to improve UX for all users.
 I chose not to announce the players typed letter/word to improve how the game runs (even though this would help a user identify how they are going wrong).
+The game is NOT case sensitive.
+This ensures users on a mobile device don't have to adjust their keypad to lowercase letters.
 The score box increments with each correct answer.
 Additionally, there is a display that announces an answer as "right!" or "wrong!", improving UX for sighted users.

 - The start game button turns into the pause button.
 This is to help VI users find it as often their display/mouse is left hovering over this element during game play.